breichl/FMS_Wave_Coupling/README.md

 It might be due to your SSH key, please follow the link below to add a new SSH key to your GitHub account.
-Before adding the new key to your account, please check the Prerequisites (i.e. Checking for the existing SSH keys and Generate a new SSH key and add it to your machine's SSH agent): https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+Before adding the new key to your account, please check the Prerequisites (i.e. Checking for the existing SSH keys and Generate a new SSH key and add it to your machine's SSH agent): https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account Note that when you create the passphrase for the key, it is recommended to use simple one or none as you need to type in it several times when git.
 ### Compiling on Gaea

 1. First step is to set up the wave model.
 The wave model source code must be pre-processed using WAVEWATCH provided programs to convert to standard FORTRAN 90 files.
 A sample script to complete this step is provided in "tools/SetUpWW3.csh", which works on Gaea and GFDL workstations to use a particular switch file and extract FORTRAN 90 code from the WW3 ftn code.
 This script sets up code to compile WW3 preprocessor routines for building the grid binary (ww3_grid), the forcing binaries (ww3_prnc, needed for standalone WW3), and the stand alone WW3 driver (ww3_multi).
 It also sets up code to compile WW3 postprocessor routines for converting the output binary into NetCDF (ww3_ounf).
 Note that the wave model needs to know a valid compiler to unpack its "ftn" files into "f90" files, but you shouldn't need to use the same fortran compiler that you will use to create executables.